translate/pootle/docs/developers/frontend.rst

 Setting Things Up
 -----------------

-In order to setup the front-end development enviroment, it's necessary to have Node.js installed.
+In order to setup the front-end development environment, it's necessary to have Node.js installed.
 Please check the `installation instructions for your OS <https://nodejs.org/download/>`_.